nicolarighetti/Granger-causality-test-with-R/Granger-test-with-R.md

 ## Third approach: dynlm::dynlm + aod::wald.test

 The third approach is a version of the latter.
-A Wald test can also be done using the *wald.test* function of the [aod](https://cran.r-project.org/web/packages/aod/index.html) package.
+A Wald test can also be performed with the wald.test function in the [aod](https://cran.r-project.org/web/packages/aod/index.html) package.
-It is trickier because you must manually specify the terms to be tested.
-However, this additional flexibility can prove useful in certain cases.
+This is trickier because you have to manually specify the terms to be tested.
+However, this extra flexibility may be useful in certain cases.
 By default, *wald.test* will calculate a Wald Chi-square test.
 The Chi-squared version of the test can be also computed with the *waldtest* function of *lmtest* by specifying the option test=“Chisq”.
 Similarly,